Pharmacology Shared Resource

 - Preclinical pharmacologic studies undertaken by Mayo Clinic Cancer Center investigators as part of NCI-funded grants or to generate data for NCI grant applications

-- Designs pharmacokinetic studies for clinical trials
+- Designing pharmacokinetic studies for clinical trials

-Examples of cancer-related studies supported by the Pharmacology Shared Resource include:
+Cancer-related studies supported by the Pharmacology Shared Resource include:

 - Preclinical and clinical pharmacology studies of Z-endoxifen as a hormonal therapy for breast cancer